What is VPN on computer? 4 reasons why might you need one

 Situations where a VPN on a computer might be LESS CRITICAL (but still offers benefits):

-- Solely using a well-secured home Wi-Fi network: If you're at home, on a password-protected network you trust, and you're not particularly concerned about your ISP seeing your general browsing habits or accessing geo-blocked content, you might feel a VPN isn't strictly necessary for every task.
+• Solely using a well-secured home Wi-Fi network: If you’re at home, on a password-protected network you trust.
+You’re not particularly concerned about your Internet provider seeing your general browsing habits or accessing geo-blocked content, you might feel a VPN isn’t strictly necessary for every task.

 My general advice?
 Err on the side of caution.
 For most computer users, keeping your VPN active, especially when you’re unsure about network security or are handling any remotely sensitive information, is a smart move.
 It’s a simple step that significantly boosts your online protection and privacy.